MM

 Edit

-Matthew A. Gilbert, MBA, is a lecturer of marketing at Coastal Carolina University, where he teaches advertising, personal selling, and principles of marketing courses.
-His research focuses on artificial intelligence, marketing technology, the sharing economy, and social media marketing, with a growing interest in sports marketing.
-He also facilitates professional development workshops and has delivered three TEDx Talks.
+Matthew A. Gilbert, MBA, is a lecturer of marketing at Coastal Carolina University, teaching courses in advertising, personal selling, and principles of marketing.
+His academic research focuses on artificial intelligence, marketing technology, the sharing economy, social media marketing, and sports marketing.
+A charismatic communicator, he facilitated professional development workshops and delivered three TEDx Talks.
+He is a prolific writer who has published articles, book chapters, short stories, and textbooks.
 As a consultant, he crafts marketing content, creates business curriculum, and composes professional communications.

 Recent Quotes